usharesoft/appcenter-docs/end-user/en/source/pages/migration/migration-prereq.rst

 Migrating Linux to VCenter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you plan to migrate a Linux instance from platform using cloud-init (such as OpenStack) to VCenter you must following one of the next proposals:
+If you plan to migrate a Linux instance from a platform using cloud-init (such as OpenStack) to VCenter you must following one of the next proposals:
-	- Uninstall cloud-init (if installed) before scanning
+	- Uninstall ``cloud-init`` (if installed) before scanning
-	- Using ``Re-platform``.
-When the appliance is imported and before generate, remove cloud-init package.
+	- Use ``Re-platform``.
+Once the appliance is imported, remove ``cloud-init`` package before generating.

 Migrating to Microsoft Azure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~